 We ended up in Kalkan after a cancelled house/pet sitting gig.
 It was our first time using an online housesitting platform and proceeding a friendly video interview, we made a commitment to house sit for a month for a British couple living in Kalkan.
 The day before we were to arrive, they cancelled via a lengthy jumbled voice message.
 Very, very, uncool.

 Disspointed and scrambling to arrange last minute plans, we decided that because we had anticipated spending a month in Kalkan, we would carry through with the initial plan.
 We had an advantage by visiting in Kalkan during shoulder season (May), where tourists start to visit but haven’t reached their full summertime presence, and we landed a great deal through Airbnb.
 (Airbnb though legal in Turkey has an array of restriction and hoops to jump through for property owners.
 Speaking of restrictions, wikipedia is banned in Turkey, proving to be much more of a nuisance then initially expected!)

 We were in Kalkan during Ramadan, though this was hard to observe.
 It was really only noticeable with the presence of delicious daily Ramazan pide, sold in the bakeries and supermarkets in the late afternoon.
 Yum.
-We thoroughly enjoyed our stay and the quiet morning coffees on our balcony in Kalkan.
+We thoroughly enjoyed our stay in Kalkan and the quiet morning coffees on our balcony overlooking the Mediterranean Sea.